diegommm/non-programming/Short essay: A futurological, free interpretation on machine intelligence.md

 or derived situational memory.
 The inputs to the simulations should not be limited to primary situational memories, but could also include secondary situational memories, so that memory recombination allows the machine to build up an own scheme of how the world works.
-These secondary situational memories should be re-writable based on new experiences, so that those broken conclusions can be replaced with more accurate ones.
+These secondary situational memories should be re-writable based on new experiences, allowing those broken conclusions go be replaced with more accurate ones.
 1. An _anticipation mechanism_.
 The importance of summarising experiences into a set of keys-to-emotions is that it allows the machine to more quickly act the next time those keys appear in a new settlement.
 The day